+If the Contract Owner is a grantor trust, then the Beneficiary will be that same trust.
+If the Contract Owner is a non-living person other than a grantor trust, the Contract Owner is also the Beneficiary.
 If you did not name a Beneficiary or if the named Beneficiary is no longer living when the sole surviving Contract Owner dies, the Beneficiary will be:

-• your spouse, or if he or she is no longer alive,

-- your surviving children equally, or if you have no surviving children, - your estate.
+- your spouse or, if he or she is no longer alive, - your surviving children equally, or if you have no surviving children, - your estate.